Dakota State University students walking around campus

 Within the scope of its exchange of research and technology, Dakota State University fully commits to compliance with United States export control and trade regulations that govern exports or access to certain information or technologies, or services by foreign persons inside the United States.
 These laws and regulations are currently administered by various Federal agencies, chief among them the departments of Commerce, State, and Treasury and impact a wide range of university functions, including human resources, student affairs, international affairs, purchasing and procurement, international travel, information technologies, technology transfer, and research.

-1. Controlled Activity.
-An activity involving the export, reexport or deemed export of controlled technology, or an activity that due to its nature or the parties involved is otherwise subject to export controls, embargo or trade sanctions under the jurisdiction of the U.S. Departments of State, Commerce, Treasury, or any other U.S. government agency with export control responsibilities.
+2. Controlled Activity.
+An activity involving the export, reexport or deemed export of controlled technology, or an activity that due to its nature or the parties involved is otherwise subject to export controls, embargo, or trade sanctions under the jurisdiction of the U.S. Departments of State, Commerce, Treasury, or any other U.S. government agency with export control responsibilities.

-6. Export.
-Shipment or transmission of items, materials or information out of the United States.
+7. Export.
+Shipment or transmission of items, materials, or information out of the United States.
 This includes the actual physical movement of items across the border.
 Technology and software may also be exported or reexported physically and electronically through personal conversations, meetings, engineering manuals, blueprints, plans, diagrams, formulae, email, telephone conversations, fax, posting on the internet, and a variety of other non-physical means.

-10. Export Controls Officer (Institution).
+11. Export Controls Officer (Institution).
 The officer, agent, or employee who has authority on behalf of DSU to manage, administer, and oversee export control matters at the institution.
-[See Empowered Official.]
+For DSU: Associate VP for Research & Economic Development.
+[See also Empowered Official.]

-13. Foreign Entity.
-A foreign entity is any corporation, business or other entity that is not incorporated in the U.S. This includes foreign institutions, international organizations, foreign governments or any agency of a foreign government.
+14. Foreign Entity.
+A foreign entity is any corporation, business or other entity that is not incorporated in the U.S. This includes foreign institutions, international organizations, foreign governments, or any agency of a foreign government.

 III.
 STATEMENT OF POLICY